ClouDesire/docusaurus/docs/marketplace.md

   * *Showcase*: the marketplace only lists the products in the catalog, without showing prices nor allowing the end-users to place orders.
 Two options are
     available:
-     * *for anonymous*: prices are hidden for not-logged users; after the log-in, prices are provided again
+    * *for anonymous*: prices are hidden for non-logged users; after the login, prices are provided again
-     * *for all*: prices are always hidden (also for logged users)
+    * *for all*: prices are always hidden (also for logged-in users)

 ## Social Links